What is a Contingent Worker? Meaning, Types, Benefits

 A survey revealed that 58% of recruitment decision makers trust recruitment websites to acquire top-tier candidates.
 A recruitment website can help-

-- Boost visibility- A recruitment website will rank high on google, and that means more visibility towards your job postings leading to higher candidate applications.
+- Boost visibility- A recruitment website will rank high on Google, and that means more visibility towards your job postings, leading to higher candidate applications.

 - Higher credibility- A professional website creates a positive impression about your brand’s credibility and attracts potential, relevant job applicants.

-- Cost efficient- Compared to traditional methods like printing ads or other forms of physical advertising this is much more cost effective.
+- Cost-efficient- Compared to traditional methods like printing ads or other forms of physical advertising, this is much more cost-effective.

 3. Remote and hybrid work is here to stay

-More and more companies are adopting the remote and hybrid work models and has become a new standard across many industries.
+More and more companies are adopting the remote and hybrid work models and have become a new standard across many industries.
 This trend will continue to reshape how recruitment is done.
 Companies will have to rethink their interviewing methods and embrace without in-person meetings.

 4. Focus on skill-based hiring

-5. Retaining High Performing Employees
+5. Retaining High-Performing Employees

 Retaining your best talent is not just a recruitment strategy but is a sign of a thriving culture.
-Not only does this approach save money but the experience and knowledge your current high performing employees hold is invaluable.
+Not only does this approach save money, but the experience and knowledge your current high-performing employees hold is invaluable.

-Of course, while you should value familiarity and loyalty you must be equally committed to bringing in new employees who can offer fresh perspectives to your team.
+Of course, while you should value familiarity and loyalty, you must be equally committed to bringing in new employees who can offer fresh perspectives to your team.

-6. Gig economy to the Rescue
+6. Gig Economy to the Rescue

-Professionals are flocking to contract and freelance gigs; thanks to the flexibility and the bigger pay checks they are getting.
+Professionals are flocking to contract and freelance gigs; thanks to the flexibility and the bigger paychecks they are getting.
 Agencies have been increasingly looking into hiring freelance talent to help with their various short-term and long-term projects.

 As for contract-to-hire, it could be beneficial to both recruiters as well as the contract employees.
 Recruiters can guarantee a perfect fit in skills and culture, boosting retention rates for employers.